AlexsLemonade/refinebio/README.md

 - [jq](https://stedolan.github.io/jq/)
 - [Nomad](https://www.nomadproject.io/docs/install/index.html#precompiled-binaries) This may not work for Mac.
 [Citation Needed]

-Instructions for installing Docker, Nomad, and Homebrew can be found by following the link for those services.
+Instructions for installing Docker and Homebrew can be found by following the link for those services.
+Terraform and Nomad are both installed by downloading the macOS binary and placing it somewhere on your PATH.
+If you are unfamiliar with managing your PATH, a fairly reliable way to do this is to move the binary file to `/usr/local/bin`.
 The others on that list can be installed by running: `brew install iproute2mac git-crypt terraform jq`.

 Many of the computational processes running are very memory intensive.
 You will need to [raise the amount of virtual memory available to